 Education & Certification

-Undergraduate Degree: Oxford University - Bachelor in Arts, Latin
+Undergraduate Degree: University of Oxford - Bachelor in Arts, Latin

-Graduate Degree: Oxford University - Master of Arts, Latin
+Graduate Degree: Oxford Graduate School - Master of Arts, Latin

 SAT Verbal: 800